Philosophy & Vision

 Background

-I have a varied work life, yet the majority of it has been working directly with people, through hospitality, the printing industry, promotional advertising, massage, I even worked at a ghost tour company for a short bit whilst I contemplated the next phase of my life, after returning from NZ.
+I have had a varied work life, yet the majority of it has been working directly with people, through hospitality, the printing industry, promotional advertising, massage, I even worked at a ghost tour company for a short while.

 Services